-What Are Stories Highlights On Instagram?
-You Can Pin Your Favorite Stories To Your Profile
+Instagram's New Feature Lets You Pin Your Favorite Stories To Your Profile & We're Here For It

 You might have noticed a tiny change on your Instagram profile when you woke up and checked your feed this morning... and when I say "tiny," I mean pretty dang huge.
 Instagram rolled out a major new feature on Tuesday, Dec.
 5, and it's definitely altering the way your profile looks.
 The company introduced "Stories Highlights," which appear directly below the normal Story Tray on your page.
 So, what exactly are Instagram's Stories Highlights, anyway?
 If you like posting Stories on the reg, you'll be thrilled to find out.